Deployment

 Host worker: main has been shutdown

-Even though host worker is shutdown and removed from the profile, the dataflow files and state are still persisted.
+Even though the host worker is shutdown and removed from the profile, the dataflow files and state are still persisted.
 You can restart the worker and the dataflow will resume.

 Remote Workers